pachyderm/pachyderm/doc/docs/master/enterprise/auth2/authentication/idp-dex.md

     Before connecting your IdP to Pachyderm, verify that the [User Access Management](//TODO link to activate auth ) feature is on by running `pachctl auth whoami`.
-    The command should return `You are "pach:root" (i.e., your are the **Root User** with `clusterAdmin` privileges).
+    The command should return `You are "pach:root" (i.e., your are the **Root User** with `clusterAdmin` privileges).// TODO Link to  actication

 To enable your users to authenticate to Pachyderm by logging into their Identity Provider, follow those 3 steps (//TODO link to users list in authorization and mention that we are referring to IdP Users here):

 1. Register the Pachyderm Application with your IdP.
-1. Set up your Idp-dex connector.
+1. Set up your Idp-Pachyderm connector.
 1. Apply your connector.

 Your users should now be able to [log in](//TODO link to login page).

-We chose to illustrate those steps with a real life example, by using Auth0 as our Identity Provider.

-[Auth0](https://auth0.com/) is an online authentication platform that users can use to log in to various applications.
+We chose to illustrate those steps with a real life example, by using Auth0 as our Identity Provider ([Auth0](https://auth0.com/) is an online authentication platform that users can use to log in to various applications).

-However, Pachyderm's Identity Service is based on Dex (https://dexidp.io/docs/) and can therefore provide connectors to a large [variety of IdPs](https://dexidp.io/docs/connectors/) (LDAP, GitHub, SAML, OIDC, Google, OpenShift...).
+However, Pachyderm's Identity Service is based on [Dex](https://dexidp.io/docs/) and can therefore provide connectors to a large [variety of IdPs](https://dexidp.io/docs/connectors/) (LDAP, GitHub, SAML, OIDC, Google, OpenShift...).
 Use the IdP of your choice.